cybrskunk/PreventStealer/README.md

 Huge credits to [Zpayer](https://github.com/RandomUser15456) for providing the list of native-to-kogama APIs.

 Made with javascript and meant to use with an executor like [tampermonkey](https://www.tampermonkey.net/)
+To install quicker feel welcome to [click right here](https://github.com/cybrskunk/PreventStealer/raw/refs/heads/main/src/preventstlr.user.js)

 [View Script Video Preview](https://youtu.be/WG7jrak2eKs)